Ways to fix email delivery failures in WordPress

 WPForms email confirmation field

-See this guide on adding a confirm email field in WordPress forms.
+For help setting up this feature in your WordPress form, you can check out this step-by-step guide on adding a confirm email field in WordPress forms.

 2. Your Emails Are Flagged as Spam